wwq5-code/BlindU/README.md

 This table contains the results on CIFAR100 using a P100 GPU.

-7. To run the SMU on CIFAR100, we can run
+7. To run the PriMU on CIFAR100, we can run
 ```
 python /On_CIFAR100/experiments_on_cifar100_for_AE.py
 ```